tolobolo/Kyrs-Pathfinder-World/mark`s/marks_feats.md

 1. You add the following spells to your spell list and can select them as any other spell on your spell list, if you have one.

 ## Mark of void
-every morning you can chosse between positiv and negativ healing
+every morning you can chosse between positiv and negativ healing and the void warp cantrip or

 ## Mark of vitality
 you get a ones per day on touch you heal 1d6 that increases at 3 level and a +1 to disease ? or  you get Vitality lash cantrip

 ## Mark of Beast
-you get a primal spell of your chosse or unamed bit 1d8 or fist attack 1d8 grapple, shove ?
+you get a primal spell of your chosse or unamed bit 1d8 or fist attack 1d6 grapple, shove ?

 ## Mark of Assembling
 you get trained in crafting and specialty crafting ? or

-5. get the cantrip mending
+5. get the cantrip mending or

 ## Seal of darkness
 You gain low-light vision, or darkvision if your ancestry already has low-light vision or